Clean energy coordination

 Geothermal energy has the potential to support the state’s transition to clean energy.
 We are leading a collaborative process with other state agencies, Tribes, communities and interested parties to identify opportunities and risks associated with developing power plants using geothermal energy.
 The process will focus on the three areas identified by the Washington Geological Survey within the state Department of Natural Resources: Mount Baker, Mount St. Helens and the Wind River valley south of Mount St. Helens.

 In June 2025, we released final programmatic environmental impact statements for utility-scale onshore wind, solar and green hydrogen production and storage facilities.
 Our broad, statewide environmental studies identify potential significant adverse environmental impacts from these three types of clean energy facilities.
-They also identify possible ways to avoid, minimize or mitigate those impacts.
+They also identify possible ways to avoid, reduce, and mitigate those impacts.
 While the studies do not review any specific projects, they do provide the foundation for environmental reviews of specific clean energy projects proposed to be sited and operated in Washington.

 We are currently developing a new programmatic environmental impact statement for sustainable aviation fuel to be released in 2027.